 The next day I stopped at the first tank wrecks to take fotos GPS S16°54'32,4" E015°31'24,2".
 The night I spend behind Lubango at the property of a very friendly family GPS S14°30'00,9" E014°02'49,3".

 The road to Huambo which on the map looked like a big highway was very bad.
 So bad that many different lines had formed to bypass the largest potholes.
 There even were very small paths for mopeds only without potholes.
 However, they sometimes were so narrow that I tore off my right side cases on a tree trunk hidden in the bushes.

 I fixed it with belts.
-In Huambo, I found a friendly mechanic from South Africa who repaired the damage and let me camp in his garage: GPS S12°23'57,9" E015°38'33,9".
+In Huambo, I found a friendly mechanic from South Africa who repaired the damage for 8 Dollars and let me camp in his garage: GPS S12°23'57,9" E015°38'33,9".
 At roadblocks, as a tourist I was always friendly waved through.

 The departure went smoothly and without delay.
 Since the offices on the Congo side was already closed, a police officer grabbed my passport and told me to follow him to the Immigration Officer.
 I had trouble following him in the darkness on the unknown track through the maze of people.
 The fat immigration officer turned out to be very unfriendly and refused my entry.

 I should come back the next day at 7 o'clock.
 Until then he would keep my passport.
 No!!!
 I insisted to get my passport back and returned to the border, where I could camp undisturbed on the Angolan side.
 The next day at 7 o'clock there was nobody at the border.
 I had to wait until shortly before 10 until the Immigration Officer appeared and finally stamped my passport.
 He did not realize I had changed the expiring date of the visa from the 1 to the 19, because I was late.